 Last summer we were contacted by Mats Eden of the great Swedish band Groupa, because they were going to make an album of their interpretations of Icelandic folk music.
 They visited Reykjavík for a few days in June and we had a great time showing them all sorts of examples Icelandic folk song tunes.
 Armed with a pile of raw materials, they went back home to work out what they were going to do with it.
 Then, in October they came back to record the album.
 They invited Bára to sing on the some tracks and also invited bass player Skuli Sverrisson and guitarist Hilmar Jensson to play on the album.

-The album which is called Kind of Folk 3-Iceland has now been released on-line and it is very good indeed.
+The album, called Kind of Folk 3-Iceland has now been released on-line and it is very good indeed.

-Kind of Folk 3-Iceland will have an Icelandic launch concert in Reykjavik, as soon as Covid-19 restrictions permit.
+Kind of Folk 3-Iceland will have an Icelandic launch concert in Reykjavik on

 More about Groupa and the album here: